 COVID, Influenza, & RSV Resource Page

-These resources will be updated as the respiratory viral season and product availability change in Chicago and across the United States.
+These resources will be updated as the respiratory viral season and product availability change across Chicago.

 Reach out to [email protected] for questions regarding this content.
 For individual product availability, contact your local site.
-This content is intended as a clinical resource for prescribers at NM.
+This content is intended as a resource for prescribers at NM.
+Decisions surrounding vaccinations may be based on shared decision making between the patient (or patient's representative) and the treating clinician.

-These resources will be updated as the respiratory viral season and product availability change in Chicago and across the United States.
+These resources will be updated as the respiratory viral season and product availability change across Chicago.

 Reach out to [email protected] for questions regarding this content.
 For individual product availability, contact your local site.
-This content is intended as a clinical resource for prescribers at NM.
+This content is intended as a resource for prescribers at NM.
+Decisions surrounding vaccinations may be based on shared decision making between the patient (or patient's representative) and the treating clinician.

 COVID-19, Influenza, and RSV Frequently Asked Questions: